edwardsavin/moodvie/README.md

 The app consists of the following components:

-* **Frontend:** The frontend is built with Next.js and Tailwind CSS.
+* **Frontend:** The frontend is built with Next.js, Tailwind CSS and shadcn-ui.
 It communicates with the backend via tRPC API calls.

 * **Backend:** The backend is built with tRPC, which provides typesafe APIs for the frontend.
 It communicates with the Spotify, OpenAI, and TMDB APIs to retrieve user data and movie recommendations.